liupeining/Surfstore_phase1/README.md

 	PutBlock(ctx context.Context, block *Block) (*Success, error)

 	// Given a list of hashes “in”, returns a list containing the
-	// missing hashes that are stored in the key-value store MissingBlocks(ctx context.Context, blockHashesIn *BlockHashes) (*BlockHashes, error) }
+	// hashes that are not stored in the key-value store MissingBlocks(ctx context.Context, blockHashesIn *BlockHashes) (*BlockHashes, error) }
 ```